Joe-McCann/cs-241-hugo-notes/content/course/softwareEngineering/Interview/distinctRemovals.md

 > **Minimum Distinct Items Problem**: Given a list of integers[^1] `arr` and an integer $M \geq 0$, provide the minimum possible amount of unique items after removing at most $M$ items from the list.

-Lets run through some examples
+Let's run through some examples

 > **Example**: `arr=[1,1,4,6,7]`, $M=2$